Rushil24/Netflix-ML-Unsupervised/README.md

 ## Dataset Description
 The dataset contains the following features:

-Column	Description
+Column	: Description

-show_id	Unique ID for each Movie/TV Show
+show_id	: Unique ID for each Movie/TV Show

-type	Movie or TV Show
+type    :	Movie or TV Show

-title	Name of the Movie/Show
+title   :	Name of the Movie/Show

-director	Director of the show
+director:	Director of the show

-cast	List of actors
+cast	  : List of actors

-country	Country of production
+country	: Country of production

-date_added	Date it was added on Netflix
+date_added:	Date it was added on Netflix

-release_year	Actual release year
+release_year:	Actual release year

-rating	TV rating of the show
+rating  :	TV rating of the show

-duration	Minutes or Seasons
+duration:	Minutes or Seasons

-listed_in	Genre(s)
+listed_in:	Genre(s)

-description	Summary description
+description:	Summary description

 # Project Steps